10 Thursday Mornings | 10-11:45 am | September 8- November 17, 2022 | $375

 Based on the Amherst Writer's and Artist's method.
 You will find more information about this method below.

-We will meet on zoom on Wednesday mornings, September 4-November 13 (skipping October 30th).
+We will meet on zoom on Thursday mornings, September 8-November 17 (skipping October 27th).

 “Whether your purpose for writing is artistic expression, communication with friends and family, the healing of the inner life, or achieving public recognition for your art - the foundation is the same: the claiming of yourself as an artist/writer and the strengthening of your writing voice through practice." - Pat Schneider (creator of the AWA method), from Writing Alone and with Others